Filing a Work Injury Claim Home > Ohio Blogs > Personal Injury vs. Workers’ Comp: Which Is Right for My Case?

 Although most workers are familiar with workers’ compensation, many don’t know their right to sue for work-related injuries.
 There are important differences in the process of filing for workers’ comp benefits and pursuing a lawsuit against your employer or another party.
 It is crucial to speak to an experienced attorney for a clear understanding of your options.

-Colombo Law serves workers in Columbus and nearby areas of Ohio who have been hurt on the job through no fault of their own.
-Please call (614) 362-7000 today for a free consultation.
+Colombo Law serves workers in Columbus, Cincinnati, and nearby areas of Ohio who have been hurt on the job through no fault of their own.
+Please call (614) 362-7000 in Columbus or (513) 599-8841 in Cincinnati today for a FREE consultation.

 How Are Personal Injury Lawsuits Different from Workers’ Compensation Claims?